-OUTSTANDING EQUITY AWARDS AT 2010 FISCAL YEAR-END TABLE
+OUTSTANDING EQUITY AWARDS AT 2011 FISCAL YEAR-END TABLE

-The following table provides information about the number of outstanding equity awards held by our Named Executive Officers at fiscal year end 2010.
-All awards vest in equal 20% installments over 5 years, except as otherwise noted.
+The following table provides information about the number of outstanding equity awards held by our Named Executive Officers at fiscal year-end 2011.
+The table also includes, where applicable, the value of these awards based on the closing price of our Common Stock on the Nasdaq on December 31, 2011, which was \$79.36 per share.
+All awards vest in equal 20% installments over 5 years following the grant date, except as otherwise noted.